msk-mind/datasheets-for-datasets/hobbit/hobbit-casebreakdown-cleaned.md

 ## Vocabulary & Encoding <a name="vocabulary"></a>

-See base table in lineage.
+See the datasheet for the parent [hobbit-case-breakdown](hobbit-casebreakdown.md) dataset.

 ## Rules

-See base table in lineage.
+See the datasheet for the parent [hobbit-case-breakdown](hobbit-casebreakdown.md) dataset.